janw4ld/pandoc-example/README.md

 # A Pandoc Markdown Example
-This repo is a suggestion of a pandoc markdown workflow for writing academic papers, as well as a markdown syntax showcase for my sibling :p
+This repo is a suggestion of a pandoc markdown workflow for writing academic papers, as well as a showcase of markdown+latex syntax for my sibling :p

 ### TODO
    - [ ] Add the list of VSCode extensions used.